 • Undergraduate, including Higher apprentices students currently registered on a University of Plymouth award can make an academic complaint under this procedure.
 Former students may raise a complaint under this policy within 40 working days after they ceased to be a registered student at the College.
 The College expects students to raise the complaint themselves.
 Only in exceptional situations, can you ask a supporter or relative to raise a complaint on your behalf.
-You must give your express consent to someone to raise a complaint on your behalf.
-Students can submit a group concern or complaint.
+You must give your express consent to someone to raise a complaint.
 For degree apprentices also refer to your commitment statements received upon enrolment.